 The Sisters serve the “poorest of the poor in the most desperate of places” and they do so with great kindness and effectiveness despite limited resources and extremely challenging conditions.
 We are honored to support their great work (www.sndden.org).

 In addition to our international work, we personally support the Youth Mountain Adventure Program (YMAP) that was founded by John Gould, in partnership with the Appalachian Mountain Club (AMC), in 2005.
 The YMAP serves underprivileged, at-risk, urban youth between the ages of 12 – 18 by sending them to an AMC location for several days to participate in activities such as hiking, backpacking, camping, swimming, and canoeing.
 A winter program includes cross country skiing, snowshoeing and igloo building.
 In addition to positive outdoor experiences, teambuilding and leadership activities are core components of every YMAP.
 Experienced AMC instructors lead each program.
 The program is free to all participants.
 With help from matching contributions from individuals and corporations the YMAP served over 1250 youth in 2017.

 John has over 30 years of successful experience in high technology sales, marketing and management.
 He served as VP Sales & Marketing for a high technology start-up that went public during his tenure and was owner and President of an international software distribution company.
 He has also managed international and domestic operations for two large, publicly held software companies and has extensive international business experience.
-John is currently Executive Director of the Gould Family Foundation, serves on: the Board of Directors of KOMO Learning Centres (an NGO focused on improving education and healthcare for the poor in Uganda), the Board of Advisors of Design That Matters and the Advisory Board of the Appalachian Mountain Club.
+John is currently Executive Director of the Gould Family Foundation, serves on: the Board of Directors of KOMO Learning Centres (an NGO focused on improving education and healthcare for the poor in Uganda) and the Board of Advisors of Design That Matters.
 He also continues in his role as Founder of the Youth Mountain Adventure Program with the Appalachian Mountain Club.